We aim to deliver practical courses in a range of modern foreign languages to students who are not language specialists.

-German LEAP courses use an official Goethe-Institut examination as part of the assessment for levels A1-C1 (not relevant for B2.1 - there is no Goethe exam at B2.1 level).
+German LEAP courses use an official Goethe-Institut examination as part of the assessment for levels A1-C1 (except levels A1.1, B2.1 and C2).

 Because language learning is skill-based (rather like learning to play a musical instrument) you will be asked to do more work at home than is normal on lecture courses.

-This work may take another 2 or three hours a week, and it is essential that it is done regularly.
+This work may take several hours a week, and it is essential that it is done regularly.
 You will not be able to learn everything a week before an examination and regular independent learning must take place if you are to progress with your language studies.

 Credited students should remember also that 20 credits are equivalent to 200 learning hours.
 As you have only 75 contact hours during the academic year, the other hours must be made up in your own time.